jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 #### **GET**
 - (HTTP request)
 - used to retrieve a resource (most links are GETs); the response can be anything, but if it's HTML and that HTML references other resources, a browser will automatically request those referenced resources, a pure HTTP tool (like `curl`) will not [^20]
+- query strings are only used in HTTP GET requests [^18]

 #### **Header**
 - (HTTP request or response header)